aymanalhattami/filament-page-with-sidebar/README.md

 ```

 ### Hide the item
-You can hide an item from the sidebar by using isHiddenWhen method, for example
+You can control the visibility of an item from the sidebar by using visible method, for example
 ```php
 // ...